1965Eric/HarvardX-PH125.6x-Data-Science-Wrangling/README.md

 str(txt)
 dim(txt)
 ```

+- [ ] A. A table with the mortality data.
+- [X] B. A character string of length 12.
+Each entry represents the text in each page.
+The mortality data is in there somewhere.
+- [ ] C. A character string with one entry containing all the information in the PDF file.
+- [ ] D. An html document.

 #### Question 3
 Extract the ninth page of the PDF file from the object txt, then use the str_split function from the stringr package so that you have each line in a different entry.
 The new line character is \n.
 Call this string vector x.
 Look at x.
 What best describes what you see?